 DST (Dystonin) is a Protein Coding gene.
-Diseases associated with DST include epidermolysis bullosa simplex due to bp230 deficiency and neuropathy, hereditary sensory and autonomic, type vi.
-Among its related pathways are Degradation of the extracellular matrix and Cell junction organization.
+Diseases associated with DST include neuropathy, hereditary sensory and autonomic, type vi and epidermolysis bullosa simplex, sutosomal recessive 2.
+Among its related pathways are Degradation of the extracellular matrix and Alpha6-Beta4 Integrin Signaling Pathway.
 GO annotations related to this gene include calcium ion binding and actin binding.
 An important paralog of this gene is EVPL.

 UniProtKB/Swiss-Prot for DST Gene

 Cytoskeletal linker protein.
 Acts as an integrator of intermediate filaments, actin and microtubule cytoskeleton networks.
 Required for anchoring either intermediate filaments to the actin cytoskeleton in neural and muscle cells or keratin-containing intermediate filaments to hemidesmosomes in epithelial cells.
 The proteins may self-aggregate to form filaments or a two-dimensional mesh.